Where To Find Winter Sun

 4. New Zealand

 A land famed for its unrivalled natural beauty, New Zealand is a perfect destination for travellers looking to escape the winter in the UK and embrace outdoor living.
-The summers are warm and dry, making this the best time to visit New Zealand and see it in all its iridescent glory.
+The summers are warm and dry, making this the best time for a New Zealand holiday.
 With temperatures hovering at a pleasant level, it’s possible to explore cities, to catch the rays at the beach or to hike, cycle, canoe or climb without succumbing to scorching heat.

 New Zealand is a relatively small country which comprises two islands.
 The scale makes it ideal for those keen to get around on two wheels.
 Following the coastline on the South Island will take explorers from the pretty city of Christchurch down to Dunedin and round to Queenstown, taking in the serenity of the Otago Peninsula and incredible views of Milford Sound en route.

 On the North Island, travellers can enjoy another packed self-drive itinerary, taking in the cities of Wellington and Auckland, and discovering amazing geographical wonders such as the pungent thermal waters of Rotorua and the intriguing Hot Water Beach.
 On a sunny day, the beautiful beaches of the Bay of Plenty and the Bay of Islands attract locals and tourists alike.
-Further inland, fans of the Lord of the Rings books and films will be blown away by the opportunity to see fictional fantasy lands brought to life.
+Further inland, fans of the Lord of the Rings books and films will be blown away by the opportunity to see fictional fantasy lands brought to life on a tour of Hobbiton Movie Set.

 Sandwiched between Thailand and Singapore, Malaysia is a country that is famed for its unspoiled beaches and jaw-dropping island idylls.
 Away from the buzz of the cities, the coastline is dotted with small islands, which provide a paradise-like base for recharging the batteries and topping up vitamin D stores.
 Langkawi, an archipelago consisting of 99 tiny masses off the West Coast, is a perennial high-flier in the best beaches category.